 Regulates Blood Sugar:

-Low on carbs and loaded with dietary fibre, Chayote should be the part of a diabetic’s diet plan.
-Chayote not only makes you feel satiated for longer hours, but presence of fibre prevents the faster absorption of carbohydrates thus regulating blood sugar levels.
-Studies reveal that the presence of certain chemical compounds in Chayote improves insulin sensitivity, aids in better control of blood sugar levels in those suffering from type 2 diabetes.
+Low on carbs and loaded with dietary fiber, Chayote should be part of a diabetic’s diet plan.
+Chayote not only makes you feel satiated for longer hours, but the presence of fiber prevents the faster absorption of carbohydrates thus regulating blood sugar levels.
+Studies reveal that the presence of certain chemical compounds in Chayote improves insulin sensitivity, and aids in better control of blood sugar levels in those suffering from type 2 diabetes.

 Supports Healthy Pregnancy: